-Title: Engineering Design of Mechanical Systems

-(Konstruktion af mekaniske systemer)

-The module adds to the knowledge obtained in 1st Semester.
-Prerequisites:

-- Have gained knowledge and understanding of advanced engineering design of mechanical systems and structures. - Be able to understand and apply advanced analysis tools for evaluating the performance of advanced mechanical systems and structures.

-- Be able to apply advanced engineering design on mechanical systems and structures. - Be able to use advanced materials for structural design. - Be able to understand and apply advanced analysis tools for evaluating the performance of advanced mechanical systems and structures. - Be able to apply synthesis and analysis in the design process, and demonstrate their interdependence. - Be able to apply systematic rational design methods.

-- Be able to design solutions for a load carrying mechanical system or structure, with an industrial partner or with industrial relevance. - Be able to consider a problem of sufficient complexity to encompass the use of advanced analytical, numerical or experimental analysis tools for predicting the performance of the mechanical system or structure during operation. - Be able to analyse challenging designs from a structural point of view, where lightweight design, use of advanced materials like composite materials, design problems involving fatigue, and mechanical systems with complicated dynamic behaviour during operation may be considered. - Be able to document a final design with respect to performance using virtual prototypes or analytical models, and include manufacturing considerations.
+Title: Engineering Design of Mechanical Systems (Konstruktion af mekaniske systemer) Prerequisites: The module adds to the knowledge obtained in 1 st Semester.
+Goal: Students who complete the module are expected to: Knowledge Have gained knowledge and understanding of advanced engineering design of mechanical systems and structures.
+Be able to understand and apply advanced analysis tools for evaluating the performance of advanced mechanical systems and structures.
+Skills Be able to apply advanced engineering design on mechanical systems and structures.
+Be able to use advanced materials for structural design.
+Be able to understand and apply advanced analysis tools for evaluating the performance of advanced mechanical systems and structures.
+Be able to apply synthesis and analysis in the design process, and demonstrate their interdependence.
+Be able to apply systematic rational design methods.
+Competences Be able to design solutions for a load carrying mechanical system or structure, with an industrial partner or with industrial relevance.
+Be able to consider a problem of sufficient complexity to encompass the use of advanced analytical, numerical or experimental analysis tools for predicting the performance of the mechanical system or structure during operation.
+Be able to analyse challenging designs from a structural point of view, where lightweight design, use of advanced materials like composite materials, design problems involving fatigue, and mechanical systems with complicated dynamic behaviour during operation may be considered.
+Be able to document a final design with respect to performance using virtual prototypes or analytical models, and include manufacturing considerations.
 Teaching Method: The module is carried out as group-based problem-oriented project work.
 The group work is carried out as an independent work process in which the students themselves organize and coordinate their workload in collaboration with a supervisor.
 The project is carried out in groups with normally no more than 6 members.